JaePyJs/JaePyJs/README.md

 ## 🧑‍💻 About Me

+👨‍🎓 **Computer Science Student** on an exciting learning journey!
+I'm actively developing my skills across multiple technologies and frameworks. <br>

+🌱 **Always Learning:** Every project is a new opportunity to grow.
+I'm passionate about exploring different technologies and understanding how they work together to build amazing solutions. <br>

-🤖 I love building creative solutions and exploring new tech. <br>
+🤖 I love building creative solutions and experimenting with new tech - from web applications to Discord bots! <br>

 🎵 Fun fact: I can beatbox while coding. <br>

-💡 Always learning, always curious. <br>

-⌨️ Computer Science Student.
+💡 **Growth Mindset:** While my knowledge in these technologies is still developing, I'm committed to continuous learning and improvement.
+Each challenge helps me become a better developer.

 <div align="left">
   <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" alt="Separator">